derekmerck/diana2/apps/siren/README.md

            splunk/splunk
 ```

 Setup an [Orthanc][] instance for each trial.
 Configure it to create the metadata field `signature`, usually by passing an env variables like `ORTHANC_META_0=signature,1025` to the `derekmerck/orthanc-wbv` container image.
 The `docker-compose.yaml` for the University of Michigan SIREN Receiver can be found in `diana.platform.examples.umich-siren`.
-A one-off Orthanc container can be created with a command like this:
+A one-off Orthanc container for testing can be created with a command like this:

 ```bash
 $ docker run -d --rm \